Ashburton Relief Sewer Project

 Project cost: $10 million

-Central Government is contributing $7.98 million through its three waters reform stimulus package.
+Central Government is contributing $7.98 million to the project through its three waters reform stimulus package.
 The remainder is being funded by Council.

 Start: February 2021